truenas/documentation/content/SCALE/Credentials/DirectoryServices/Kerberos.md

 To instruct the *Active Directory* service to use the keytab, click *Settings* in the *Active Directory* window and select the installed keytab using the *Kerberos Principal* drop-down.

-When using a keytab with Active Directory, make sure that *username* and *userpass* in the keytab matches the *Domain Account Name* and *Domain Account Password*.
+When using a keytab with Active Directory, make sure that *username* and *userpass* in the keytab match the *Domain Account Name* and *Domain Account Password*.

 To instruct LDAP to use a principal from the keytab, click *Settings* in the *LDAP* window and select the installed keytab using the *Kerberos Principal* drop-down.